 The Government of Canada website states, “no enforcement actions are taken against people seeking asylum as per section 133 of the Immigration and Refugee Protection Act.”
 In most cases, asylum seekers are permitted to stay in Canada until their claim is heard.

-The message to refugees around the world is loud and clear: If you illegally cross the border into Canada, you won’t be charged with a crime, you won’t deported if you are eligible to make a refugee claim, and the government will take care of your financial needs.
-These government policies incentivize people to illegally cross the border and request asylum.
+The message to refugees around the world is loud and clear: If you illegally cross the border into Canada, you won’t be charged with a crime, you won’t be deported if you are eligible to make a refugee claim, and the government will take care of your financial needs.
+These government policies encourage people to illegally cross the border and request asylum.

 In January 2017, Justin Trudeau encouraged refugees to come to Canada when he tweeted, “To those fleeing persecution, terror & war, Canadians will welcome you…” Trudeau’s tweet (which went viral) undoubtedly increased the number of illegal border crossings.

 Most asylum seekers from the United States would be foolish to follow the legal process to make a refugee claim in Canada.
 Under the Safe Third Country Agreement, persons requesting asylum “must make a claim in the first country they arrive in… unless they qualify for an exception.”
 As CBC News has reported, “most people who make an asylum claim at the border are turned back to the United States.”

 The Safe Third Country Agreement is only in effect in places where it is legal to enter Canada (i.e., ports of entry, and by train or at airports).
 Knowing this, asylum seekers make an illegal border crossing instead.